reid47/babel-plugin-react-component-metadata/README.md

 This plugin inserts the static field `__propMetadata` on your components and populates it with the information it collects.

-## but why??
+## why does this exist?

-The primary goal is to help with **automatic documentation generation**.
+The primary goal of this plugin is to help with **automatic documentation generation**.
 If you're building a component library, for example, you'll probably want some kind of documentation.
 But manually keeping your documentation up-to-date with the code is hard.
 Every time you add/remove/change a prop in the code, you need to update your documentation accordingly.
 It's better to have one source of truth - the code - and let your documentation pull directly from there.

-That's why I built this.
-It's currently tailored to fit my needs, which means I didn't take time to implement features I didn't need (e.g. support for inspecting Flow types, support for ES5 classes using `createReactClass`).
-If you'd like to help improve this plugin, PRs are welcome!
+That's why I built this plugin.
+It's currently tailored to fit my use cases, which means I didn't implement features I didn't need (e.g. support for inspecting Flow types, support for ES5 classes using `createReactClass`).
+But if you'd like to help add features or otherwise improve this plugin, PRs are welcome!

 ## how do I use it?

+### plugin options

 ## how does it work?